ideal-creative-lab/laravel-starter-kit/README.md

 install:auth
 ```
 It will install authentication components such as controllers, requests, mail templates, routes, and a database migration, enabling user authentication in a Laravel application.

+##OPTIONS
+`--halt` : Use this flag to publish HALT components.
+HALT components provide a simple and minimalistic authentication UI based on HTMX and Laravel.

+`--tall` : Use this flag to publish TALL components.
+TALL components provide a more dynamic and interactive authentication UI using Livewire.

 ## Contribute